Trinidad Paratha Roti (Buss up Shut)

 From my experience, a typical Trini husband had his meal delivered to his hands.
 At these gatherings, I first witnessed men involved in the cooking process, including making roti.
 It shocked me every time.

-While I was in Trinidad earlier this year, I learned that one of my hubby’s neighbors is a roti maker.
+While I was in Trinidad earlier this year, I learned that one of my husband’s neighbors is a roti maker.
 I couldn’t wait to go over to her house to see her in action.
 Luckily for me, she was very willing to let me watch her in action, unlike many cooks I know who guard their recipes with their lives.

 How to make healthier paratha at home?

-Why make paratha instead of buying?
+Why make paratha at home instead of buying it?

 How to store paratha dough?